rakiya30/Customer-Retention-Analysis/README.md

 ### Data Modeling
-- dataset comprised of just one table and no relationships were created
+- Dataset comprised of just one table and no relationships were created

 ### The Results of my Analysis is summarized as follows: